mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/deployment/index.md

 > **Note:** If you are interested in using the SSH option, thereby avoiding the need to enter your username and password every time you push to GitHub, [this tutorial walks you through how](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

-This final command instructs git to push the code (aka publish) to the "remote" location that we called `origin` (that's the repository hosted on github.com — we could have called it anything we like) using the branch `main`.
+This final command instructs git to push the code to the "remote" location that we called `origin` (that's the repository hosted on github.com — we could have called it anything we like) using the branch `main`.
 We've not encountered branches at all, but the "main" branch is the default place for our work and it's what git starts on.
-It's also the default branch that Netlify will look for, which is convenient.
+When we define the action triggered to build the website, we'll also let it watch for changes on the "main" branch.

 > **Note:** Until October 2020 the default branch on GitHub was `master`, which for various social reasons was switched to `main`.
 You should be aware that this older default branch may appear in various projects you encounter, but we'd suggest using `main` for your own projects.